SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 ### Reboot Bot
 This command does the same as Stop Bot, but causes the bot to start back up again after successfully shutting down.
 This will not stop the Docker container.

-### Approve/Reject Request
+### Approve/Reject Request [#]
 Depending on the message, this command will approve or reject a request from a user to join a chat command permission group.

-What happens if it’s accepted?
-What happens if it’s rejected?
+The command will be in on of these formats:

+> approve request 1234
+> reject request 1234

+The person who handled the request and the time it was handled will be recorded in the database, but it will not be publicly shown.

+If the given request cannot be found:

+> I can't find that permission request.
+Run `View Requests` to see the current list.

+If the given request has already been handled (note that there are no details given about how the request was handled);

+> That request has already been handled.

+If command is valid, and the process was successful, the bot will reply to the command message with:

+> Request processed successfully.

+If the request was approved, the message will append the following:

+> @[requesting user name] has been added to the [permission group] group.

 ## Permission system